New York City's new system of teacher evaluation and development.

 We're looking for great teachers, principals, administrators, executives, and more.
 Join us today.

 Social media and digital communication are essential parts of your world.
 Access to information brings tremendous advantages, but it also creates new responsibilities.
-The Student Social Media Guidelines and Infographics explain how you can use social media responsibly, inside and outside of school.
-These guidelines:
+The Student Social Media Guidelines explain how you can use social media responsibly, inside and outside of school.

 It's important for you to know your rights, as well as the guidelines you are expected to follow.
 The Internet Acceptable Use and Safety Policy, and the Student Bill of Rights and Discipline Code can help you understand what you can and can't do, and what happens if you get in trouble.